ryuryukke/MINT/README.md

 - We empirically demonstrate strong cross-task transferability (ρ ≈ 0.7) across diverse domains and generators.
 - Notably, a machine text detector outperforms a state-of-the-art MIA on MIA benchmarks.

+These results call for cross-task developments and fair evaluation across both tasks.

 ---

 ## 📢 Updates